175 Years of Luxembourg Independence

 After the conclusion of the session, a reception was held where the Grand Ducal family mingled with the invited guests made up of government officials, religious leaders, military veterans and the general community.
 Guests were also given the chance to view historical documents which related to the Treaty of London in a specially created exhibition.

-Tagged Grand Duchess Maria Teresa, Grand Duke Henri, Hereditary Grand Duchess Stéphanie, Hereditary Grand Duke Guillaume, Prime Minister Bettel, Treaty of London.
+Tagged Grand Duchess Maria Teresa of Luxembourg, Grand Duke Henri of Luxembourg, Hereditary Grand Duchess Stéphanie of Luxembourg, Hereditary Grand Duke Guillaume of Luxembourg, Prime Minister Bettel of Luxembourg, Treaty of London.